Disconnected: How phones affect our relationships | DW | 05.05.2021

 She suggested reflecting on why it is that you'd rather be on your phone than spending time with your friends or partner.

-If it's your friend or partner who is often on their phone, start a conversation with them and ask why they're doing it, said Brown.
+If it's your friend or partner who is often on their phone, start a conversation with them and ask why they're doing it, Brown said.

 "You could then share how their smartphone use makes you feel and try to work on a solution together."